Recent Blog Posts

-Pre is extremely focused on food transparency and we understand you want to know all the details when it comes to the sourcing and the treatment of your food.
-We are more than an open book and always happy to chat about any questions you may have.
+Pre is extremely focused on food transparency.
+We understand you want to know details when it comes to the sourcing and the treatment of your food.
+Pre is an open book and always happy to chat about any questions you may have.
+We pride ourselves on providing grass fed and grass finished beef!

-That being said, there are loads of labels nowadays, especially in proteins, and unfortunately, there isn’t a strictly enforced standard on labeling claims.
+That being said, there are loads of labels nowadays, especially in proteins.
+Unfortunately, there isn’t a strictly enforced standard on labeling claims.
 This can cause a lot of misleading information to be interpreted incorrectly by consumers, especially when some brands make up their own adjectives and claims on their packages to stand out in the crowd.
 Let’s get into the details about labeling beef.

 The USDA standards do not allow for feedlot finishing or feeding cattle grains and grain by-products if a brand wants to label their beef “100% Grass Fed.”
 The claim “Grass Finished” is not the same as “Grass Fed” because animals that are “grass finished” can be fed grain, in which case the claim “Grain Fed, Grass Finished” would be truthful and not misleading.